-Cut hard rosehips in half, the soft ones can stay whole.
+Cut hard wild rose hips in half, the soft ones can stay whole.

 Place the rosehips into a blender and give them a quick spin to break them apart.

-Steep the fresh rosehips instead of boiling them.
+Steep the wild rose hips instead of boiling them.
 Pour one cup of water into a saucepan.
 When it starts to boil switch off the heat and place one tablespoon of mashed rosehips in.